-The Bank has implemented the Operational Risk Management Policy and Guidelines which stipulates the operational risk management framework governing identification of risks, assessment of inherent risks, identification of controls, assessment of residual risk, mitigation of risks, monitor & review of risks and communication & consultation.
+The Bank has implemented the Operational Risk Management Policy which stipulates the operational risk management framework governing identification of risks, assessment of inherent risks, identification of controls, assessment of residual risk, mitigation of risks, monitor & review of risks and communication & consultation.

-All business and functional lines in the Bank are directly responsible for managing their respective operational risks and establishing measures to mitigate and control risks to the designated level by allocating appropriate resources and establishing an organizational culture in managing operational risk.
+All business units in the Bank are directly responsible for managing their respective operational risks and establishing measures to mitigate and control risks to an acceptable level.